 - Expensive transport costs are eliminated with virtual events.
-No need to take planes, buses or cars to the fundraiser, as all your attendees will need to do it connect and enjoy!
+No need to take planes, buses, or cars to the fundraiser, as all your attendees will need to do is connect online.

-- Hotels, rentals, and restaurant bookings are also a huge saving for virtual charity events, as registrants will be participating from the comfort of their homes, offices, or gardens.
+- Hotels, rentals, and restaurant bookings are a huge saving for virtual charity events, as registrants will participate from their homes or offices.

-With all these savings on utilities and incidentals when planning your virtual fundraiser, you will be able to offer your participants cheaper registration fees and more value for money.
-Who doesn’t like to save money and still get great value for their spending?
+With all these savings on utilities and incidentals when planning your virtual fundraiser, you can offer your participants cheaper registration fees and more value for money.
+Who doesn’t like saving money and still getting great value?

 Naturally, virtual fundraisers’ main cost is the tech side of things.
 So make sure to examine the following tech costs when pricing your event.

 - Choose the best platform for virtual events